epfml/ml-project-1-electric_sheep/README.md

 # Project 1: CVD prediction

+This is a machine learning system trying to predict whether a given individual has a risk of developing a cardiovascular disease given their clinical and lifestyle habits.
+We present here the general structure of the codebase.

 ## Team:
+Authors:

-Authors: Ismail Sahbane(Computer Science), Yanruiqi Yang(Management of Technology), Ameer Elkhayat(Neuro-X)
+Ismail Sahbane(Computer Science), Yanruiqi Yang(Management of Technology), Ameer Elkhayat(Neuro-X)

-This is a machine learning system trying to predict whether a given individual has a risk of developping a cardiovascular disease given their clinical and lifestyle habits.
-We present here the general structure of the codebase.

 ## Project Structure:
 ### Data Preprocessing